Order Registry (LPOR)

 purpose of preventing harassing, threatening, or violent acts against a spouse, intimate

-cohabitant, dating partner, family or household member.
+cohabitant, dating partner, family or household member, or victim of stalking or sexual assault.
 In addition to developing and

 maintaining the database, the Judicial Administrator’s Office is responsible for creating and

 disseminating standardized order forms, called Uniform Abuse Prevention Order forms.
 All

 courts are mandated to use these standardized forms.

 The LPOR was officially launched in April, 1999, when the database was completed and the

 initial version of the standardized forms was ready for release.
 Since that time, the registry has